-A student with transfer credit is required to do the thesis, and residency (if residency is required).
+A student with transfer credit is required to do the thesis and internship (if internship is required).

 Deferral

 Students who are admitted to the program may defer their admission for one semester (not counting summer sessions).

 Non-Degree Students

 Graduate students who are not MHA students may be permitted to enroll in MHA courses on a case by case basis.